 Here’s a reminder to spend a few minutes a day on you – just you.

-Humans work best when we read/write/analyze/deconstruct one thing at a time.
-I suggested 15 minutes a day would do it, Minutes aside, if you are thinking of making a change – a big one or just a tweak – budget some moments in your calendar and treat it as holy time, not negotiable.
+There is a tidal wave of evidence – a tsunami of proof – humans work best when we read/write/analyze/deconstruct one thing at a time.
+I suggested 15 minutes a day would do it.
+Minutes aside, if you are thinking of making a change, either a big one or just a tweak, budget some moments in your calendar and treat it as holy time, not negotiable.

 Give yourself the gift of time.
 It adds up.
 10-15 minutes a day, five days a week for 50 weeks adds up to 62.5 hours a year – almost two full work weeks.
-What a great investment in you.